-VIII.2.17: In b I follow a suggestion of Re's (EVP 13.98, ad IV.6.4) in interpreting the hapax náviṣṭau as ná viṣṭaú, with the only emendation the accenting of the second word.
-Cf. I.92.3 árcanti nắrīr apáso ná viṣṭíbhiḥ "They chant like women busy with their labors."
+VIII.2.17: In b I follow a suggestion of Re's (EVP 13.98, ad IV.6.4) in interpreting the hapax náviṣṭau as náviṣṭaú, with the only emendation the accenting of the second word.
+Cf. I.92.3 árcanti nārīr apáso ná viṣṭibhiḥ "They chant like women busy with their labors."
 Old explains it rather as a haplology of návaviṣṭi- 'new labor' (also Re's 1st suggestion), and he is followed by Ge "bei der Neuheit des Dichterwerkes," taking apásaḥ as a gen. sg.
 But by its accent apásaḥ should mean 'worker', not 'work'.
 Kü (p.
 297) also follows Old, but, taking account of the accent, tr. "beim neuen Wirken des Künstlers."
 In the publ. tr. "at their labor" should be preceded by an asterisk.

-VIII.2.18: pramāda- in c is a hapax, but clearly derived from \sqrt{mad} .
+VIII.2.18: pramāda- in c is a hapax, but clearly derived from √mad.
 I do not understand where Ge gets "... gehen sie auf Reisen."
 Old, commenting on Ge's same gloss in his Gloss., says "... glaube ich nicht."

-VIII.2.19: Hoffmann (1967: 87) notes of má hrnīthāh that the prohibitive contains a present injunctive, and he interprets it, plausibly, as "lass ab von deinen Groll..." rather than simply "don't be angry."
-However, recent work by IH (first presented at AOS March 2017; see now "A New Approach to Prohibitive Constructions in the Rgveda and the Atharvaveda," JAOS 140 [2020]) has argued strenuously, and in my view successfully, against Hoffmann's claim that mā clauses with pres. injunc. are inhibitive, not prohibitive, showing that pres. injunc. verb are found in ma clauses only when the default (root) aor. injunc. is not available.
-Note that \sqrt{hr} 'be angry' only makes pres. forms.
-The context then must determine whether the form is inhibitive or preventive -- in particular, the simile "like a great man with a young wife," the interpretation of which will be severely affected by interference from our contemporary assumptions about such a situation and by our lack of knowledge about the corresponding assumptions in ancient India.
-If we assume on the basis of popular Western depictions that young wives have many ways of annoying their old husbands (profligate spending, flirting with younger men, etc.), but also have many wiles to win back their husbands' favor, then an inhibitive would work.
+VIII.2.19: Hoffmann (1967: 87) notes of $m\tilde{a}$ $hr\bar{n}ith\bar{a}h$ that the prohibitive contains a present injunctive, and he interprets it, plausibly, as "lass ab von deinen Groll..." rather than simply "don't be angry."
+However, recent work by IH (see "A New Approach to Prohibitive Constructions in the Rgveda and the Rgveda and the Rgveda" JAOS 140 [2020]) has argued strenuously, and in my view successfully, against Hoffmann's claim that Rgveda are inhibitive, not prohibitive, showing that pres. injunc. verb are found in Rgveda are inhibitive, not prohibitive, showing that pres. injunc. verb are found in Rgveda and the default (root) aor. injunc. is not available.
+Note that Rgveda has an argued strenuously, and in my view successfully, against Hoffmann's claim that Rgveda are found in Rgveda and the Rgveda